-Jim Lambert is an associate in the Washington, D.C. office of Latham & Watkins.
+Jim Lambert is an associate in the New York office of Latham & Watkins.

-He also advises clients on the regulatory aspects of energy and infrastructure transactions in the US and around the world, including wind (onshore and offshore), solar, battery storage, hydrogen, liquefied natural gas (LNG), and carbon capture and sequestration (CCS) projects.
+• Assisting project sponsors in hedging the interest rate and commodity exposure of energy projects in the US and around the world, including wind (onshore and offshore), solar, battery storage, hydrogen, liquefied natural gas (LNG), and carbon capture and sequestration (CCS) projects

-Mr. Lambert received his JD from Georgetown University Law Center, where he served as the solicitations editor of the Georgetown Journal of International Law and as a research assistant to professor Anna Gelpern.
+Jim received his JD from Georgetown University Law Center, where he served as the solicitations editor of the Georgetown Journal of International Law and as a research assistant to Professor Anna Gelpern.

 Bar Qualification